westis/duv-next/instructions/instructions2.md

 - **Testing**:
   - Use accessibility testing tools like Lighthouse or axe to validate compliance.
 - **Focus Management**:
-  - Ensure that focus states are managed appropriately when components are re-rendered or updated.
+  - Maintain focus states appropriately.
   - Use `aria-live` regions if content updates dynamically.
-  - Maintain focus on interactive elements during navigation.
+  - Ensure smooth transitions without flickering.
-- **Avoiding Flickering**:
+- **Prevent Flickering**:
-  - Prevent flickering of content to avoid disorienting users, especially those with motion sensitivities.
-  - Address issues like unnecessary component remounting that can cause visual flickering.
+  - Optimize component rendering to prevent visual flickering.
-  - Ensure that theme transitions are smooth and do not cause abrupt changes.

 ### Localization

+- **Implementation**:
+  - Use libraries like `next-i18next` or `react-intl` for internationalization.
+  - Utilize Next.js internationalized routing features.
 - **Language Files**:
   - Store translations in separate JSON files for each language (e.g., `en.json`, `de.json`).
 - **Dynamic Content**:
   - Ensure that all dynamic content is translatable.
 - **Date and Number Formats**:
   - Adapt date and number formats according to the selected locale.
-- **Implementation**:
-  - Use libraries like `next-i18next` or `react-intl` for internationalization.
-  - Utilize Next.js internationalized routing features.

 ### SEO